-About Me: I live in Toronto where I work as manager of research and sustainability consultant with the engineering firm WSP.
+About Me: I live in Toronto where I work as manager of research and sustainability consultant.
 My work specializes in green buildings and sustainability of the built environment.

 I hold a Master of Applied Science in solar buildings engineering from Concordia University and a Bachelor of Engineering in biological (environmental) engineering from Dalhousie University.